The economy

 Stocks

-• Global equities garnered positive returns for the week.
-Emerging markets outperformed developed markets.
+• Global equities were flat over the week.
+Developed markets outperformed emerging markets.

-• Major U.S. equity market indexes moved higher for the week.
-Materials and consumer discretionary were the top-performing sectors, while health care and energy were the main market laggards.
+• U.S. equities were mixed during the week.
+Communication services and consumer staples were the top-performing sectors, while information technology and energy were the primary market laggards.

-• Value stocks led growth, while large caps outperformed small caps.
+• Value stocks led growth, while small caps outperformed large caps.

 Bonds

-• Global bond markets were positive for the week.
+• Global bond markets posted gains for the week.

 • Government bonds led the markets, followed by corporate bonds and high-yield bonds.